BitcoinDesign/Guide/guide/payments/transactions.md

 ### 1. Create invoice

-To make a payment, the sender requires an invoice created by the recipient.
+To make a Lightning payment, the sender requires an invoice created by the recipient.
 The recipient's wallet application creates a preimage, or payment secret, which is then used to create an invoice for one-time use.
 The recipient can share the invoice with the sender as a QR code, over NFC, in plain text, or as a payment link.

 ### 2. Confirm payment

 The sender loads the invoice into their wallet application.
-After reviewing that the amount looks correct and the fee estimate is satisfactory, the sender confirms that they would like to make the payment.
+After reviewing that the amount looks correct and the fee estimate is satisfactory, the sender confirms that they would like to make the Lightning payment.

 ### 3. Pathfinding & routing

-The wallet application attempts to route the payment to the recipient.
+The wallet application attempts to route the Lightning payment to the recipient.
 In order to do this, it must attempt to construct a path through the Lightning network.
 Pathfinding is a complex, probabilistic process, which means that the routing fees shown in the prior step are only an estimate.

-If the payment along a particular path fails, the wallet application will repeatedly attempt the payment again with a different path until the payment succeeds.
+If the payment fails along a particular path, the wallet application will repeatedly attempt the payment again with a different path until the payment succeeds.

 ### 4. Receive payment and reveal preimage